 Note that not all funeral homes in the United States have refrigeration.
 (In Brain Support Network’s detailed instructions for this brain donation, we indicate if there is refrigeration at the place where the brain donation work will be performed.)

 The family, hospice agency, care facility, or caregivers should prepare several gallon-size re-sealable Ziploc-type bags with ice.
+The bags should be about half-full.
 These can be placed in a nearby freezer (at home, for example).

 If hospice or a care facility is involved, the staff usually assist the family in preparation of ice bags.